romano-w/red-light-green-light-robot/README.md

 # Red Light Green Light Robot
 The primary problem addressed by our project is robotic follower behavior i.e. maintaining distance from a moving target.
-It consists of three components: following the target, object detection/avoidance, and stopping when detecting a face.
+It consists of three components: following the target, object detection/avoidance, and stopping when detecting the red/stop symbol.

 ## COSC 281 Group 8